-Approximately 10% of our total revenue for the year ended December 31, 2018 was derived from revenues generated in the United Kingdom and nine of our 109 Glass or Metal Packaging manufacturing facilities are located in the United Kingdom.
-Any changes to the trading relationship between the United Kingdom and the European Union may adversely affect the cost or timing of imports, including aluminum and coatings in our Metal Packaging operations and molds and machinery in our Glass Packaging operations.
-Further, while we predominantly sell to customers in the local U.K. market, some of our customers based in the U.K. who export outside the local U.K. market, may experience reduced demand and/or delays arising from Brexit and post-Brexit arrangements.
+Following Brexit on January 31, 2020, the United Kingdom left the European Union and entered into a transition period set to expire on December 31, 2020.
+Following the end of the transition period, there may be changes in the legal rights and obligations among commercial parties in the United Kingdom and the European Union, including (among others) financial institutions, suppliers and service providers and their respective customers.
+Any changes to the trading relationship between the United Kingdom and the European Union may adversely affect the cost or timing of imports, including aluminum and coatings in our Metal Beverage Packaging operations and molds and machinery in our Glass Packaging operations.

+While we predominantly sell to customers in the local U.K. market, some of our customers based in the U.K. who export outside the local U.K. market, may experience reduced demand and/or delays arising from Brexit and post-Brexit arrangements.
 These negative impacts could adversely affect our financial condition and results of operations.
 Additionally, because of the extent of our business in the United Kingdom, the precise impact of Brexit is difficult to predict and may include effects beyond those described herein, which could have a material adverse impact on our financial condition and results of operations.